technomancy/leiningen/README.md

 2. Place it on your path and chmod it to be executable.
 3. Run: <tt>lein self-install</tt>

+This works best with stable versions of Leiningen; for development versions see "Hacking" below.

 ## Usage

     $ lein deps # install dependencies in lib/